 During the three months ended March 31, 2017, the Company granted 32,500 restricted stock units to certain employees of the Company.
 The Company did not grant restricted stock units prior to January 1, 2017.
-These restricted stock units vest ratably over two years, with cliff vesting of 50% at both the one-year and two-year anniversary of the grant date, which was in February 2018 and February 2019, respectively.
+These restricted stock units vested ratably over two years, with cliff vesting of 50% at both the one-year and two-year anniversary of the grant date, which was in February 2018 and February 2019, respectively.
+The fair value of restricted stock units that vested during the nine months ended September 30, 2019 and 2018 was \$2.0 million and \$2.6 million, respectively.